Enjoy a great trip when you take advantage of flights to Milan from Birmingham Airport. Find out more about the route on our website.

 Departing from Birmingham Airport

 Getting to Birmingham Airport is easy whatever mode of transport you use.
-If you’re travelling by public transport, you will find bus services running directly to the airport or to Birmingham International Airport train station.
-There is a free and frequent Air Rail from the station, which takes you to the terminal in just two minutes.
+If you’re travelling by public transport, you will find bus services running directly to the airport or to Birmingham International Airport Railway station.
+A free Air-Rail Link from the station will take you to straight into the terminal.

-If you’re driving to the airport, you’ll find a choice of seven carparks, which are all easily accessible from the terminal by foot or via the courtesy shuttle bus.
-Book a car parking space online in advance and save up to 50%.
+If you’re driving to the airport, you’ll find a choice of car parks, which are all easily accessible from the terminal by foot or via the courtesy shuttle bus.
+Book a car parking space online in advance and save up to 70%.

 Our single terminal has everything you would expect to find at an international airport.
 It’s fully equipped with all the facilities you need and plenty of places to shop, eat and relax once you pass through security.

 If you’re feeling hungry, you’ll find a great selection of cafés, bars and restaurants for you to relax in and enjoy a tasty meal before you fly.
-Enjoy a sit-down meal at the likes of Giraffe or Factory Bar and Kitchen.
-Or grab something to take on the plane from Pret a Manger or Wrapchic.
-Burger King is fast and cheap, and Wetherspoons has all your favourite beers.
+Enjoy a sit-down meal at Giraffe or grab something to take on the plane from Pret a Manger or Wrapchic.
+Wetherspoons has all your favourite beers.

 We’ve also got a great selection of shops for you to browse, so you can get all your last minute essentials or treat yourself to something new.
-Find great savings at World Duty Free, get your last-minute holiday items from Boots, and browse Accessorize, Next and The Watch Collection for something new.
+Find great savings at World Duty Free or browse Accessorize and Sunglass Hut for something new.

 To find out about our other services, head to our terminal facilities page.